 Complaints and appeals by overseas students Under the relevant national code, the Ombudsman can receive complaints or appeals by overseas students.
 Public Interest Disclosures The Ombudsman can receive disclosures of public interest information relating to matters of administration, and public officers.
 Complaints from residents of the Indian Ocean Territories Under a service delivery arrangement between the Ombudsman and the Australian Government, the Ombudsman can investigate complaints about public authorities in the Ombudsman's jurisdiction that provide services in the Indian Ocean Territories (Christmas and Cocos (Keeling) Islands).
 Complaints from persons detained under terrorism legislation Persons detained under relevant terrorism legislation can make a complaint to the Ombudsman.
-Inspection of Telecommunications Interception records The Ombudsman inspects the records of the Western Australia Police Force and the Corruption and Crime Commission to ascertain the extent of compliance with relevant telecommunications interception legislation.
+Inspection of Telecommunications Interception records The Ombudsman inspects the records of the Western Australia Police Force (WA Police Force) and the Corruption and Crime Commission to ascertain the extent of compliance with relevant telecommunications interception legislation.
+Scrutiny of police powers in relation to unlawful consorting and prohibited insignia The Ombudsman keeps under scrutiny the exercise of powers by the WA Police Force to ascertain the extent of their compliance with unlawful consorting and prohibited insignia legislation.
 Energy and Water Ombudsman The Energy and Water Ombudsman Western Australia resolves complaints about electricity, gas and water providers.
 The Ombudsman undertakes the role of the Energy and Water Ombudsman.
 The costs of the Energy and Water Ombudsman are met by industry members.

-A full list of legislation governing these functions can be found in the Appendices Section in $\underline{\text{Appendix 2}}$ .
+A full list of legislation governing these functions can be found in the Appendices Section in $\underline{\mathsf{Appendix}\ 2}$.